s10wen/kapow-skeleton/README.md

 **NB: A Yeoman generator is currently being developed to automate the creation of a new Kapow! based project and take care of much of what is detailed below.**

-**1)** Create a directory for your project and extract the contents of the the Kapow!
-Skeleton archive into it.
+**1)** Create a directory for your project and extract the contents of the the `kapow-skeleton` folder in this repo into it.
 Alternatively you could do `git clone git@github.com:mkdo/kapow-skeleton.git your-project-folder`, navigate to the project folder and then delete the `.git` directory with `sudo rm -rf .git`

 **2)** Add the other Kapow! components ([Sass](https://github.com/mkdo/kapow-sass), [Grunt](https://github.com/mkdo/kapow-grunt), [Theme](https://github.com/mkdo/kapow-theme)) as required to the relevant locations: